tangrams/tangram-docs/pages/yaml.md

 ## `url`

-`url` attributes may be used to link to external YAML files in the `styles` element, as well as in the shader block elements `globals`, `color`, and `position`.
+`url` attributes may be used to link to external YAML files in the `styles` element, as well as in the shader block elements `global`, `color`, `normal`, and `position`.
 This allows for more modular shader construction as well as easy sharing of styles.

 #### linked `styles`